-40. President of the Ba- sic Court in Kotor Ensure effective implementa- tion of deadlines in the case of involuntary hospitalization provided for in the Law on Non-Contentious Proceedings (MT).
+1 Hospital Director Ensure that in all cases of invol- untary hospitalization a notice of involuntary hospitalization be submitted to the court with- in a 48-hour statutory deadline (MT).
+In all randomly selected medi- cal records a notice had been submitted within a 48-hour deadline.
+Recommendation fulfilled.
+President of the Ba- sic Court in Kotor Ensure effective implementa- tion of deadlines in the case of involuntary hospitalization provided for in the Law on Non-Contentious Proceedings (MT).
 Situation remained unchanged - the courts still, at times, fail to not comply with a statutory deadline for decision making.
 20 Recommendation not fulfilled.
-41. Hospital Director Ensure that the patient per- sonally receive the decision on involuntary placement in a psychiatric institution in writ- ing and be notified of the rea- sons for the decision in writing, as well as the possibilities and the deadline for filing an ap- peal (MT).
+Hospital Director Ensure that the patient per- sonally receive the decision on involuntary placement in a psychiatric institution in writ- ing and be notified of the rea- sons for the decision in writing, as well as the possibilities and the deadline for filing an ap- peal (MT).
 Interviewed patients who had been forcibly hospitalized had a copy of the Court's decision in their documentation.
 Recommendation fulfilled.
-42. Ministry of Justice Amend the Law on Non-Con- tentious Proceedings by pre- scribing the court's obligation in the procedure for deciding on involuntary hospitalization to (1) hear the person con- cerned in the first instance procedure or a procedure on appeal, (2) require a second opinion on the need for com- pulsory hospitalization of an expert psychiatrist who is not employed at the facility, (3) decide whether the person concerned is able to under- stand the significance and le- gal consequences of his/her participation in the process, (4) ensure that patients who undergo compulsory treat- ment have assistance of a legal counsel during the procedure, and that those who are unable to pay their attorney's fees be granted legal aid.
+Ministry of Justice Amend the Law on Non-Con- tentious Proceedings by pre- scribing the court's obligation in the procedure for deciding on involuntary hospitalization to (1) hear the person con- cerned in the first instance procedure or a procedure on appeal, (2) require a second opinion on the need for com- pulsory hospitalization of an expert psychiatrist who is not employed at the facility, (3) decide whether the person concerned is able to under- stand the significance and le- gal consequences of his/her participation in the process, (4) ensure that patients who undergo compulsory treat- ment have assistance of a legal counsel during the procedure, and that those who are unable to pay their attorney's fees be granted legal aid.
 Ministry of Justice indicated that amendments to the Law on Non-Contentious Proceed- ings for 2013 have not been planned.
 Although the changes to the Law on the Protection and Exercise of the Rights of Men- tally III Persons are underway, it is necessary to amend the Law on Non-Contentious Pro- ceedings in order to introduce guarantees of the merits of one's placement in a psychi- atric institution in a decision making procedure on involun- tary hospitalization.
 For more detail see p.
 23 of the Report.
 Recommendation not fulfilled.
-43. Hospital Director Ensure that persons involun- tarily placed in the Hospital be personally acquainted with their rights, as well as their families.
-Draft an appropriate brochure (MT).
-Recommendation implement- ed in practice.
-Work on a bro- chure is in progress.
-21 Recommendation fulfilled.